 - The Council may consider a third party complaint (i.e. from a person who is not personally aggrieved) However, it reserves the right to require the complainant to first seek written consent from the individual who is the subject of the article complained of.

-- Publications and websites must not give undue publicity to a complaint until it has been resolved or adjudicated.
+- Publications, websites and blogs must not give undue publicity to a complaint until it has been resolved or adjudicated.
 However, the fact a complaint has been made can be reported.

 - Editors are to publish, in each issue of the publication, the Councilís complaints process.
-This should be by way of a brief at either the foot of a news briefs column, or on the editorial or letters page; on the contacts page for websites; and on the imprint page for magazines.
+This should be by way of a brief at either the foot of a news briefs column, or on the editorial or letters page; on the contacts page for websites and blogs and on the imprint page for magazines.